 Officers are requested not to throw custard at the walls.

 Somerville was an all-women’s college.
 The arrival of convalescing soldiers caused an upheaval.
+Somervillians were evacuated to near by Oriel College and shared with the few non-servicemen male undergraduates still in residence there.
 Brittain recalls it meant many of the female students had to live in male accommodation for the first time.
 It was not trusted that students could resist ‘khaki-fever’.
 Women Patrols were set up by older students and professors to deter immorality.
 Somerville library was off limits for the men but this photo shows them sitting in the sheltered loggia during their convalescence.
 We have no photos of Akehurst – perhaps she is one of the nurses we can see here?
-Or perhaps she is in this photos of the grounds?
-Here we can see how the patients of Somerville were used to fresh air.
+Or perhaps she is in the photo of the grounds?
+In this image we can see how the patients of Somerville were used to the fresh air.
 In the background you can see the tents that were erected in the gardens to maximise the accommodation.
 Whilst there the patients had some entertainment.
 The senior Common Room became the Billiard Room.
 The scrapbook Akehurst handed round would also have been a welcome reprieve for the men, who would have had little to do whilst recovering.

 Good old Somerville.